sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ### AI and reinforced learning

-### What is a USMC Five Pragraph Order?
+### What is a USMC Five Paragraph Order?

-The USMC five paragraph order is a standardized format consisting of the situtation, mission, execution, administration and logistics, and command and signal.
+The USMC five paragraph order is a standardized format consisting of the situation, mission, execution, administration and logistics, and command and signal.
 Each topic is its on paragraph or information resulting in it being a five paragraph order.
-This is a standard employed to effectively commucicate military operations to subordinates.
+This is a standard employed to effectively communicate military operations to subordinates.
 These five paragraph orders are generated at each level of command from the top down to small unit commanders getting more specific with each level down.

 ### What is a road to war brief?